FOSTERING CAN MAKE THE DIFFERENCE BETWEEN LIFE AND DEATH FOR A DOG

-Fosters should be computer saavy, have a Facebook account and be generally knowledgable about communicating through this social media vehicle.
+Fosters should be computer savvy, have a Facebook account and be generally knowledgeable about communicating through this social media vehicle.

 Fosters are asked to take photos of their dogs and either write or provide biographical information about their foster dog for posting by others on various social media sites.

 Fosters are required to complete Rescue Ivey training and utilize this application tracking tool to facilitate the adoption of their foster dog.

 Fosters are encouraged to participate in monthly adoption events as they are able.